 Inspiration for what we make is never far away.
 We are based on the Cowal peninsula (if you have never been, why ever not?)
 We are blessed with wild seascapes, mountains, forests and beautiful empty beaches.
-Our work also deliberately seeks to engage with spirituality, by which we mean the undefinable beautiful beyond) and this area has a rich heritage of others making their own spiritual journeys.
+For us, art is essentially a process of engagement with spirituality (by which we mean the undefinable beautiful beyond) and this area has a rich heritage of others making their own spiritual journeys.

 Chris is a long time blogger, writing around themes of spirituality, poetry, theology, ecology, politics and all sorts of other ways to get out of doing actual work.
 His blog is here.
-You can find out more about Chris’s writing via our poetry page.
+You can find out more about Chris’s writing (with links to books) via our poetry page.

-Because we are Scottish (by adoption at very least!) we don’t like to blow our own trumpets, but, if you are interested, here are some kind words that other people say about us.
+Because we are Scottish (by adoption at very least!) we don’t like to blow our own trumpet, but, if you are interested here are some kind words that other people say about us.

 By the way, the name seatree comes from a poem that Chris wrote a few years ago.
 Here it is;